kodekloudhub/community-faq/README.md

 Questions in killer are considered harder than real exam questions.
 Use your sessions wisely and be sure to be able to complete it in under 2 hours with a score of more than 100.
 Reset the environment as many times as you need in the time you have.

 There is also a free version of the killer UI (with no questions to answer) [here](https://killercoda.com/kimwuestkamp/scenario/cks-cka-ckad-remote-desktop).
 Note that this is only the desktop VDI - it does not have the sidebar/top bar etc. You can also use this to practice keyboard shortcuts and customizing your environment.

+### Issues with launching the exam

+Please read the [PSI Bridge FAQ](https://helpdesk.psionline.com/hc/en-gb/sections/360013179931-PSI-Bridge-FAQ) BEFORE you appear for the exam so you know what kind of setup issues you may face.

 ## Kubernetes CKA/CKAD